JetBrains/amper/docs/src/user-guide/plugins/topics/configuration.md

 So for the built‑in `Dependency { Local, Maven }` variant type Amper infers the type based on the `@DependencyNotation` string contents:

-- if the dependency string starts with the `.` it is a local dependency
+- if the dependency string starts with the `.` then it is a local dependency
 - otherwise it is a Maven dependency

 #### Task action types